-Practicum I
+MEE 7996 1 credit Practicum I

 This course introduces the beginning teacher preparation student to essential content and pedagogical knowledge related to components of professional practice.
 Practicum I provides the teacher preparation student with opportunities to observe, describe, interpret, and understand the classroom environment and to reflect on the personal and professional attributes required for success in teaching.
 The course requires a minimum of 35 contact hours of supervised clinical experience in an approved setting, 21 hours of supporting seminars, and a professional journal that will be maintained throughout all three practica.
-MEE 7996 is offered during the fall and spring semesters and Summer I block.
 Prerequisite: valid T.B. clearance.
 This course is graded A-F.